akshaydharphale/GitHubActivityViewer/README.md

 https://www.youtube.com/watch?v=kDRRtPO0YPA

 ***************************************************************
-This information is obtained upon registration of a new GitHub Update these two line : with your registered Application Details
+This information is obtained upon registration of a new GitHub, Update these two line : with your registered Application Details

 ***************************************************************